British Values Statement

 - Children are encouraged to take responsibility for their behaviour and our pastoral support reinforces the importance of making the right choices.

-- Children are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our e-safety teaching and SMSC lessons.
+- Children are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through our Online Safety and PHSE lessons.

 - Vulnerable children are protected and stereotypes challenged.
 A strong anti-bullying culture is embedded in the school and any form of bullying is challenged and addressed.
 The school also operates a robust system of logging incidents.